Bachelor in Development Studies

 PROGRAM PROSPECTS

-There is a high need for sustainable development practitioners in the developing countries like Nepal and the BDevS graduates are fulfilling this demand.
-BDevS graduates from National College have been working in the NGO/ INGOs led development projects,government organizations, donor agencies, and corporate sectors, independent research works along with their self-employmentprojects.
-This program’s graduates are qualified for the Master in Development Studies (MDevS), Master in Sociology, Economics, Environmental Studies, Human and Natural Resources Management, Regional Planning, International Relations, Development Management, and other socio-economic related interdisciplinary programs including MBA among the others.
+There is a high need for sustainable development practitioners in developing countries like Nepal, and the BDevS graduates are fulfilling this demand.
+BDevS graduates from National College have been working in NGO/INGO-led development projects, government organizations, donor agencies, and corporate sectors, as well as independent research work and self-employment projects.
+This program’s graduates are qualified for the Master's in Development Studies (MDevS), Master's in Sociology, Economics, Environmental Studies, Human and Natural Resources Management, Regional Planning, International Relations, Development Management, and other socio-economic related interdisciplinary programs, including MBA.

 Eligibility

-Students from all streams such as humanities, management, science or vocations are eligible to apply.
+Students from all streams, such as humanities, management, science, or vocational studies, are eligible to apply.

-Requirements for admission to the programs include minimum 45% in the aggregate in 10+2 (Higher Secondary Education Board) or equivalent in any stream or at least grade D in three subjects in Advance Level.
+Requirements for admission to the programs include a minimum of 45% in the aggregate in 10+2 (Higher Secondary Education Board) or equivalent in any stream or at least grade D in three subjects at the Advanced Level.

-Students will have to pass an entrance test compromising of written and oral parts.
-The written test will be in Mathematics, English and General Knowledge.
+Students will have to pass an entrance test that consists of written and oral parts.
+The written test will be in Mathematics, English, and General Knowledge.

 Students will be selected from the merit list prepared on the basis of the scores in 10+2 or Advance level, the written examination and interview.